2024 Uqturpan earthquake: China

 Three people died in Akqi County while 9,632 others were displaced.
 The fatalities were identified as ethnic Kyrgyz.
 Six people were injured, 47 homes collapsed and another 78 were damaged.
 Two of the injured were described to be in serious condition.
 Overall, at least 210 homes collapsed and 8,079 others sustained damage in the affected areas.
 In Kizilsu Kyrgyz Autonomous Prefecture, where Akqi County is located, 93 buildings collapsed, 851 others were damaged, and 910 livestock animals were killed.
 A total of 18,346 people across Xinjiang were also displaced.
 Casualties were minimal as the earthquake occurred in a sparsely populated area.
-The Chinese governmenr estimated the total damage to be ¥3.79 billion (US$527 million).
+The Chinese government estimated the total damage to be ¥3.79 billion (US$527 million).

 In Uqturpan County, one person was injured in Yingate, over 900 sheds collapsed and 1,000 houses and a bridge were damaged.
 Two major power lines were downed in the county, although electricity was quickly restored.
 According to authorities, most collapsed homes were located in rural areas and were constructed by its residents whereas newly-constructed government housing did not collapse.